 Travel the scenic route via Uber Boat by Thames Clippers riverboat services to North Greenwich Pier and arrive on The Tide, a new riverside linear park.

-Take flight on The Emirates Air Line; connecting Greenwich Peninsula to the Royal Docks and ExCel London.
+Take flight on The London Air Line; connecting Greenwich Peninsula to the Royal Docks and ExCel London.